Adopted from Russia, raised in America, now watching a war in Ukraine

 Ryan’s mom, Christa Sumwalt, 49, says the invasion has caused a significant amount of disruption in her son’s life, especially because he has dreamed of going back to Russia to meet his biological family; after covid-19 and the invasion, they’re unsure if and when that may happen.
 Sumwalt, whose 14-year-old son, Andrew, is also adopted from Russia, says she’s especially torn over economic sanctions she feels are necessary to stop Putin and their impact over the well-being of Ryan’s birth family.

-“The narrative I tried to keep with the children is that the Russian people, the ones that we’ve met, are good people.” says Sumwalt, 49.
+“The narrative I tried to keep with the children is that the Russian people, the ones that we’ve met, are good people,” says Sumwalt, 49.
 “It’s just that their leader is an autocrat who is making some very bad decisions right now that’s impacting people in a terrible way.”

 Cade Schuetter,15, who lives in suburban Annapolis and was adopted from Kirov, Russia, in 2007, says feelings of uncertainty have dominated since Putin’s invasion of Ukraine.